 Works will be no longer than 15 minutes in duration in response to the New Music Biennial's aim to create a pop-up, interactive way for audiences to discover new music and be able to hear the pieces more than once.

-Many of the winning new commissions, such as Eliza Carthy’s collaboration with the Moulettes – Rivers and Railways that draws on migration, Hull’s industries and history including the pioneering William Wilberforce, and GoGo Penguin’s Abstractions of the Industrial North, resonate with the themes of Hull UK City of Culture.
+Many of the winning new commissions, such as Eliza Carthy’s collaboration with the Moulettes – Rivers and Railways that draws on migration, Hull’s industries and history including the pioneering William Wilberforce, and GoGo Penguin’s As Above so Below, resonate with the themes of Hull UK City of Culture.

-Yorkshire born composers such as Daniel Elms, Gavin Bryars and Eliza Carthy, who has strong family links to the city, are working on new pieces which explore the identity of the city and surrounding landscape, and Mercury Prize -nominated folk singer and song collector Sam Lee is exploring vernacular folk song in Hull City.
+Yorkshire born composers such as Daniel Elms, Gavin Bryars and Eliza Carthy, who have strong family links to the city, are working on new pieces which explore the identity of the city and surrounding landscape, and Mercury Prize -nominated folk singer and song collector Sam Lee is exploring vernacular folk song in Hull City.

 Other commissions featured in the New Music Biennial simply reflect the exceptional talent and breadth of composers in the UK.
 This includes composer Simon Holt’s new clarinet concerto for 2006’s BBC Young Musician of the Year Mark Simpson commissioned by BBC Philharmonic Orchestra, Emily Hall’s new Opera for children and organist James McVinnie and Darkstar showcasing the potential for this incredible instrument beyond traditional organ music.
 (See full list below).